MrJohz/blog/content/posts/0012-switching-to-bunny-cdn/index.md

 I'll still keep the old Cloudflare Pages instance around, because, well, it's free, and it's still convenient for creating preview sites when I want to show someone what I've been working on.
 (With Cloudflare, preview sites are created automatically for any branch in a repository — that's presumably also possible with BunnyCDN, but more manual work that I don't want to get round to yet.)
 And if everything goes wrong, I can switch back to Cloudflare at any time.

 But for now, I'm a satisfied BunnyCDN customer, and I would recommend giving it a go.

+## Update — 15th March 2025

+This post unexpectedly hit Hacker News, and the people there provided some feedback in their usual loveable way, and also the first stress-test of my new CDN hosting!
+So to deal with those, in order:

+Firstly, I mentioned that BunnyCDN was serving pages a few hundred milliseconds faster than Cloudflare.
+In fairness, I was testing this at about 11pm at night, having just had a fit of inspiration that I should try this out, so these aren't exact measurements with an easy-to-reproduce benchmark.
+I was playing around with Firefox and the `load` event (i.e. waiting for all assets to finish loading), and getting around 150ms via BunnyCDN, vs 300ms via Cloudflare.
+Someone pointed out on HN that there issues with certain German ISPs and Cloudflare, which may be part of the issue, but it could also have just been a temporary thing — right now, I can't measure any significant difference between the two providers.

+Secondly, the person who posted my post used a URL without a trailing slash, which turned out to break my [discussions script]({{< ref "/posts/0007-adding-discussions" >}}) (which was why it was such a surprise to see this post on HN).
+This raised the question, though, of how they ended up at that particular URL in the first place.
+To try and avoid this happening again, I've added redirects via BunnyCDN's admin panel to always redirect to the canonical, ends-with-a-trailing-slash URL.
+Hopefully this avoids some weirdnesses in future.
+Thanks here goes to [Gabriel Garrido](https://garrido.io/notes/bunny-edge-rules-for-html-canonical-urls/) who wrote a blog post explaining how to set this configuration up.

+Thirdly, according to the BunnyCDN dashboard, as a result of this Hacker News hit, I have now reached 25¢ of the $20 credit in my free trial.
+This is well within a reasonable budget for me — even if this amount of traffic were continuous throught the year (unlikely, based on past performance), I'd still only be spending about $20 a year, which is perfectly fine for me.

+I will try and report back when the trial period is ended and see what the costs look like over a whole two-week period, but otherwise I'm still very happy with the results!